grendeloz/runp/README.md

 # runp

-This package help capture information about the run environment.
+This package helps capture information about the run environment.
-It can also be used to log that information.

 ```
 package main